This guide will be updated with new information as email innovates for video!

 Quick best practices for email in video

 Currently, Apple Mail is the only email client that supports direct video embed.
 If most of your subscribers do not use Apple Mail, we don’t suggest embedding your video in email.
-(Campaign Monitor has a comprehensive list of emails and their type of video support.)
+(Moosend has a comprehensive list of emails and their type of video support.)

 However, you don’t need video playback in your email in order for your video to be effective.
 Instead, you can use animated gifs or thumbnail images of the video that you can link to your website.